Felix's pov

 The same voice, a little wobbly, comes from behind me, "Yes!
 That's the perfect place.
 Makes sense with the surrounding.
 You can come down now."

 "That's the fantasy section, idiot!"
 She almost yells at me and it suddenly makes sense.
 My eyes automatically widen in realization as I look up at the nameplate of the section and find "fantasy" written in bold words before looking down at her.
-How did I miss that?
+How have I missed that?

 "Where is your head?"
 She crosses her arms over her chest as she huffs at me.
 A warning alarm goes off in my head as I take in her posture.
 The way she's standing and looking at me screams danger.
 It means she has sensed something and is gonna drill me for it until I open my mouth.
 Crap, that's bad!